resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 <img src="file://localhost/Users/dlazar/Pictures/Shopify%20E-Book/request_bin_created2.png" alt="Newly Created RequestBin" />
 </div>

 The RequestBin listener is the URL that can be copied into the Shopify Webhook creation form at the shop's Email & Preferences administration section. http://www.postbin.org/155tzv2 where the code **155tzv2** was generated just for this test.
-Using the WebHook create form one can pick the type of WebHookto test and specify where to send it.
+Using the WebHook create form one can pick the type of WebHook to test and specify where to send it.

 <div class="figure">
 <img src="file://localhost/Users/dlazar/Pictures/Shopify%20E-Book/webhook_created2.png" alt="WebHook Created in Shopify Email and Preferences" />